senthilrch/kube-fledged/README.md

 ## Build and Deploy

 These instructions will help you build _kube-fledged_ from source and deploy it on a kubernetes cluster.

-### Prerequisites

-- A functioning kubernetes cluster (v1.15 or above).
-It could be a simple development cluster like minikube or a large production cluster.
-- All master and worker nodes having the ["kubernetes.io/hostname"](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#kubernetes-io-hostname) label.
-- Supported container runtimes: docker, containerd, cri-0
-- make, go, docker and kubectl installed on a local linux machine. kubectl configured properly to access the cluster.

 ### Build